DanielChrobak/Hyper-V-GPU-Manager/README.md

 11. Choose the external switch you created (or leave disconnected for Win11 install).
 12. Create a **VHD**:
     - Name it, set location, and size (~256GB).
-    - VHD is dynamically expanding — it uses only needed space.
+    - VHD is dynamically expanding — it uses only needed space on the host.
 13. Choose to install OS from **image**, point to your Windows ISO.
 14. Click **Finish** but **do NOT start the VM yet**.